rabauke/mpl/doc/README.md

 user@host:~/mpl/build$ cmake --build .
 ```
 After the unit test have been build successfully, they can be run
-conviniently by utilizing the CTest tool, i.e., via
+conveniently by utilizing the CTest tool, i.e., via
 ```shell
 user@host:~/mpl/build$ ctest
 Test project /home/user/mpl/build